FunnelEnvy/Cloudflare-Worker-Template/dom-manipulation/README.md

-# DOM Manipulation Worker
+# DOM Manipulation Cloudflare Worker

-This worker is an example of manipulating the DOM of a webpage before the end user views the webpage.
-The worker uses the Cloudflare class HTMLRewriter to search and edit the DOM.
+Example of direct webpage DOM manipulation made prior to delivering the response to the browser.
+The worker uses the [Cloudflare HTMLRewriter](https://developers.cloudflare.com/workers/runtime-apis/html-rewriter) to search and edit the DOM.

 ## Changing Element Attributes
 ```js